astropy/photutils/docs/user_guide/psf.rst

 After finding sources, one can optionally apply a clustering algorithm to group overlapping sources using the ``grouper`` keyword.
 Usually, groups are formed by a distance criterion, which is the case of the grouping algorithm proposed by Stetson.
-Stars that grouped are fit simultaneously.
-The reason behind the construction of groups and not fitting all stars simultaneously is illustrated as follows: imagine that one would like to fit 300 stars and the model for each star has three parameters to be fitted.
-If one constructs a single model to fit the 300 stars simultaneously, then the optimization algorithm will have to search for the solution in a 900-dimensional space, which is computationally expensive and error-prone.
-Having smaller groups of stars effectively reduces the dimension of the parameter space, which facilitates the optimization process.
+Sources that grouped are fit simultaneously.
+The reason behind the construction of groups and not fitting all sources simultaneously is illustrated as follows: imagine that one would like to fit 300 sources and the model for each source has three parameters to be fitted.
+If one constructs a single model to fit the 300 sources simultaneously, then the optimization algorithm will have to search for the solution in a 900-dimensional space, which is computationally expensive and error-prone.
+Having smaller groups of sources effectively reduces the dimension of the parameter space, which facilitates the optimization process.
 For more details see :ref:`psf-grouping`.